NASM Study Guide

 Phase number one: the alarm stage

 This is the first reaction to a stressor.
 It activates multiple psychological and physiological protective processes within the body.
-When initially starting a resistance training program, your body is forced to adapt.
+Your body is forced to adapt when starting a resistance training program.
 It increases the amount of force on muscles, bones, joints, the nervous system, and connective tissues.
 In the alarm phase, physiological responses occur.
-This includes an increase in oxygen as well as blood supply and a neural recruitment to working muscles.
+This includes increased oxygen, blood supply, and neural recruitment to working muscles.

 Phase number two: the resistance stage

-In this phase, your body is able to increase the functional capacity in order to adjust to the stressor.
-Here, the body increases its ability to efficiently distribute oxygen and blood to specific parts of the body as well as more efficiently recruit muscle fibers.
-Once this adaptation has happened, the body needs even more increased overload and stress in order to produce a new response or an even higher level of fitness.
+In this phase, your body can increase its functional capacity to adjust to the stressor.
+Here, the body increases its ability to efficiently distribute oxygen and blood to specific body parts and more efficiently recruit muscle fibers.
+Once this adaptation has happened, the body needs even more increased overload and stress to produce a new response or an even higher fitness level.

 Phase number three: the exhaustion stage

 Prolonged stress can lead to distress and exhaustion.
-This happens when a stressor is simply too much for the physiological systems to handle.
-This will result in injury and breakdowns such as muscle strains, joint pain, stress fractures, and emotional fatigue.
+This happens when a stressor is too much for the physiological systems to handle.
+This will result in injury and breakdowns, such as muscle strains, joint pain, stress fractures, and emotional fatigue.

 Mental and physical benefits from resistance training

-- Will help to improve muscle tone and strength.
+- It will help to improve muscle tone and strength.

 - Helps in protecting the joints from injury.